Tortricinae

 (NCBI-index: 1.100947)

 The male and female of the Privet Tortrix (Clepsis consimilana) are, as you often see with the leafrollers, differently marked.
-The forewing of the male is tan with light markings and an oblique transverse band.
+The male’s forewing is tan with light markings and an oblique transverse band.
 The female is darker and has a reddish-brown speckle on the forewing.
 Furthermore, the female has no transverse band or other markings except for a few black spots along the termen.
-The flying period in one generation is from June to September and the wingspan is 13-19mm.
-The larvae feed on trees preferring dead or withered leaves in a dense, untidy spinning.
-Host plant: Privet, Lilac, Honeysuckle, Hawthorn, and Apple.
+The flying period in one generation is from June to September, and the wingspan is 13-19 mm.
+The larvae feed on trees, preferring dead or withered leaves in a dense, untidy spinning.
+Host plant: Privet, Lilac, Honeysuckle, Hawthorn, Apple.
 Dutch name: Tuinbladroller.
 Frisian name:

 Flying period: